Search Results

 NHGRI researchers have produced the first end-to-end DNA sequence of a human chromosome.
 The results show that generating a precise, base-by-base sequence of a human chromosome is now possible, and will enable researchers to produce a complete sequence of the human genome.

-… in genomics research. … Researchers at the National Human Genome Research Institute (NHGRI), part of the National Institutes of Health (NIH), have produced the … incredibly long, consisting of about 6 billion bases, DNA sequencing machines cannot read all the bases at once. …
+… Researchers at the National Human Genome Research Institute (NHGRI), part of the National Institutes of Health (NIH), have produced the … incredibly long, consisting of about 6 billion bases, DNA sequencing machines cannot read all the bases at once. … have produced the first end-to-end DNA sequence of a human chromosome.
+The results show that generating a …